-After nearly 2 years and with 450 companies already signed up, Facebook Inc.’s (NASDAQ:FBD) Facebook At Work enterprise communication and collaboration platform will launch in October, according to The Information.
+After nearly 2 years and with 450 companies already signed up, Facebook Inc.’s (NASDAQ:FBF) Facebook At Work enterprise communication and collaboration platform will launch in October, according to The Information.

 Sources report the company plans a per-seat subscription model but specifics, including price, have not been announced.

 Related: TWITTER M&A RUMORS CONTINUE

 What Facebook At Work Does

 Facebook at Work will make use of familiar Facebook tools such as News Feed, Groups, Events and Messenger (likely with new names).
 The algorithm behind the components is the same as the one the Facebook social network uses.

 What is different is that the entire network exists within a member company.
 Catching up with long-lost classmates, sharing videos of piano-playing cats and swapping memes with friends is not part of the Facebook At Work experience.

 One reported feature unique to Facebook At Work is the alleged potential to use artificial intelligence to determine employee sentiment.
 This would make it possible for Facebook @ Work to learn how employees feel about topics within a company and share that information with company officials.

 A New Monetization Plan

 While specifics on the subscription charge are not available, the rumor mill reports that companies (no size restriction) will be able to sign up next month and use the platform for several months for free.